 - a rattling sensation in the chest or throat

-- burning in the throat or chest
+- a burning feeling in the throat or chest

 Some other symptoms that can occur alongside anxiety-related breathing issues include: